 City of Azusa logo

 Competitive Rivalry

-MODERATE: Five neighboring cities compete for residents and businesses with similar services but Azusa's transit access provides advantage
+Moderate - Five neighboring cities compete for residents and businesses through similar services and tax incentives

+City of Azusa logo